VictoriaMetrics/helm-charts/charts/victoria-metrics-distributed/README.md

 ### How to roll out components?

-All the components under each availability zone can be configured separately, it's recommend to upgrade one zone at a time, stop ingesting and querying until upgrade is completed.
+All the components under each availability zone can be configured separately, it's recommend to upgrade one zone at a time, stop ingesting and querying until the upgrade is completed.
 ```
 availabilityZones:
   # stop ingest and query from zone-a until upgrade is completed